RoriCremer/Locations/README.md

 - paths will contain between 2 and 50 elements, inclusive.
 - Each element of paths will contain N characters, where N is the number of elements of paths.
 - Each element of paths will contain only the characters '0' and '1'.
-- The i-th element of paths will contain a zero in the i-th position.
-So {"01","00"} is valid.

 ## Examples